Xepholas/University-Programming/README.md

-# University-Programming-Term-1-
+# University-Programming
-Collection of Python programming done across my first term.
+Collection of personal programming